Introduction to Sociology 2300-MWŚN-WS

 - analyze pedagogical problems in a sociological context;

-- analyze the theories and related concepts from the field of pedagogy with particular emphasis on alternative education, socio-cultural animation;
+- analyze the learned theories and related concepts in the field of pedagogy with reference to selected sociological concepts;

-- analyze the pedagogical achievements in the area of alternative education and socio-cultural animation and discover new educational paths taking into account contemporary socio-cultural and psychological conditions and civilization changes.
+- analyze pedagogical achievements and explore new educational pathways, taking into account contemporary socio-cultural conditions and civilizational changes.

 In terms of social competences, the student:

-- critically evaluate the knowledge held in the field of alternative education and socio-cultural animation due to the dynamic development of pedagogy and its subdisciplines, which translates into the need for permanent personal and professional development.
+- critically evaluate the knowledge due to the dynamic development of pedagogy and its subdisciplines, which translates into the need for permanent personal and professional development.

 Assessment criteria